 Mysterious Edvard Munch

-Handsome men often have peculiar traits of femininity, weakness.
-Edvard Munch was handsome.
+Handsome men often have peculiar traits of femininity, and some weakness.
+Indeed, Edvard Munch was handsome.
 He could not boast of good health.
 And yet didn’t give the impression of a weak man.
 He was surprisingly energetic, beautiful head.
 Seeing him, passersby turned around even when his name was not yet known.
 Anyone who saw Mysterious Edvard Munch, would never forget him.
-His hair was blond, wavy, a high forehead, bulging gray-blue eyes.
+His blond, wavy hair, a high forehead, and bulging gray-blue eyes.
 The nose and mouth had good shape, even the thin lower lip did not spoil his fineness.
 Strong chin seemed even stronger, as Munch always carried his head high.

 He was thin, a little above average height, slender but not flexible.
 He never played sports.
 As soon as he had money he visited a good tailor.
 Yet he never gave the impression of a well-dressed man.

 His demeanor, as if harmony and chisel carved facial features made him conspicuous aristocracy.
 Paul Gauguin in the book of Edvard Munch drew attention to the striking similarity of facial features of Edvard Munch and Leonardo da Vinci.
 Only the forehead of Munch was higher and the upper lip was sharply delineated, as in the rest the similarity was the total.
 Both had many of the same eccentricities.
 Both had enormous willpower.
 But scattered thoughts made them strangers in our land.
 They were not able to keep up with someone else and could not share the life with a woman.